Stochastic Bilevel Optimization with Heavy-Tailed Noise: Introduction

-\paragraph{Paper Organization} In Section \ref{sec:related_work}, we provide a literature review of stochastic bilevel optimization and the minimization and minimax optimization problems.
-In Section \ref{sec:preliminaries}, we introduce some preliminaries on stationarity concepts relevant to bilevel optimization and minimax optimization problems.
-In Section \ref{sec:bilevel_opt}, we propose our N$^2$SBA algorithm for solving the nonconvex-strongly-convex bilevel optimization problem, and establish both its in-expectation and high-probability convergence guarantee.
-In Section \ref{sec:minimax_opt}, we propose the N$^2$SGDA method to solve the nonconvex-strongly-concave minimax optimization problem that obtains nearly optimal SFO complexity.
-In Section \ref{sec:experiments}, we conduct numerical experiments to validate the effectiveness of our proposed approaches.
-Finally, we conclude our work and outline several potential directions for future research in Section \ref{sec:conclusion}.
+\paragraph{Paper Organization} In Section \ref{sec:preliminaries}, we introduce preliminaries for our problem setting.
+In Section \ref{sec:bilevel_opt}, we propose N$^2$SBA for solving stochastic nonconvex-strongly-convex bilevel optimization problems with heavy-tailed noise and establish both in-expectation and high-probability theoretical guarantees.
+In Section~\ref{sec:minimax_opt}, we propose the N$^2$SGDA method for solving the stochastic nonconvex-strongly-concave minimax optimization problem that obtains the near-optimal SFO complexity with respect to the accuracy and noise level.
+In Section \ref{sec:experiments}, we conduct numerical experiments to validate the effectiveness of our methods.
+Finally, we conclude our work and outline several potential directions for future directions in Section \ref{sec:conclusion}.